 With so many options on the market, consumers need to know what to look for when it comes to lighting.
 LED has dominated sales and the conversation surrounding energy-efficient lighting in recent years.
-LED lights also have the lowest yearly operating cost and the longest bulb lifetime as compared to a CFL or traditional Incandescent.
-LED lighting is obviously not the only option out there; its design and efficiency represent current lighting technology, but there are still reasons to use CFL and traditional Incandescent.
+If you compare the differences between LED vs traditional Incandescent light bulbs, LED lights have the lowest yearly operating cost and the longest bulb lifetime.
+However, LED lighting is obviously not the only option out there.
+Its design and efficiency represent current lighting technology, but there are still reasons to use CFL and traditional Incandescent.

 As the green movement and the topic of sustainability becomes increasingly important, people want to know more about transitioning their home over to LED.
 Consumers still have many questions about performance, lifespan, energy use, and yearly operating costs.
 In looking to remodel or upgrade, what are the best options?
 We investigate bulb basics in Gold Medal’s Battle of the Bulbs.